chaaiitanya/Deep-Q-Ranking-with-PyTorch/README.md

 ## Contact

-For any inquiries or collaboration, please contact [Abhishek Sharma](mailto:your-email@example.com).
+For any inquiries or collaboration, please contact [Chaitanya Surabattuni](mailto:chaitanyaratansree@gmail.com).

 ---